-Cheney joined the Career Center in October 2014 as the Office Coordinator.
+Cheney joined the Career and Life Outcomes Center in October 2014 as the Office Coordinator.
 She previously worked here at Hamilton in 2012 as a temporary assistant in the Admissions office, helping to prepare admission materials and process applications.
 She later took on another temporary assignment as an Alumni Relations assistant during Hamilton's first All-Alumni Bicentennial Reunion where she was responsible for event planning and logistical detail.
 Cheney has over seven years in proven customer service and exceptional work ethic.
 She is a 2010 graduate from the University at Albany with a B.A. in Sociology.

 David received an Masters of Education degree in College Student Personnel from Northeastern University, an M.Div. degree from Gordon-Conwell Theological Seminary, and a Bachelor of Science degree in Biology from Purdue University.